On-the-Fly VLA Adaptation via Test-Time Reinforcement Learning: Acknowledgments

 \section{Acknowledgments}

+CL, YL, QZ, WY, DL, CH are not supported by any funds in this work.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the U.S. Naval Research Laboratory (NRL) or the U.S. Government.

 {S\arabic{section}} {S\arabic{table}} {S\arabic{figure}} \centerline{\textbf{SUMMARY OF THE APPENDIX}} This appendix contains additional experimental results and discussions of our work, organized as: \begin{itemize} \item \S\ref{appendix:MRL} provides \textbf{more related works} on VLA models